AimenMunawarDeveloper/Software-Engineering-Project/README.md

 - **ProjectProposal.pdf:** Outlines the initial project proposal, providing an overview of the UniRide system, its objectives, and expected outcomes.
 - **SRS_Document.pdf:** The Software Requirements Specification (SRS) document detailing the functional and non-functional requirements of the UniRide system.

-### Source Code:

-- The source code directory contains the entire codebase for the UniRide system, organized into modules for clarity and ease of development.

 ### Project Management:

 - **GanttChart.pdf:** Visualizes the project timeline, including milestones and deadlines, providing a snapshot of project progress.